jwworth/til/vim/man-pages-in-vim.md

 # Man pages in Vim

 Hit `K` on a keyword, and Vim looks up the program under the keyword.
-It's a big jarring because Vim appears to shell out from your buffer to show the definition.
+It's a bit jarring because Vim appears to shell out from your buffer to show the definition.

 To see that man page _in_ Vim, load the `man.vim` plugin from command mode or